open-esq/SCoDA-Simple-Code-Deference-Agreement-/SCoDAO.md

 (e) “**Contract**” means any: (i) written, oral, implied by course of performance or otherwise or other agreement, contract, understanding, arrangement, settlement, instrument, warranty, license, insurance policy, benefit plan or legally binding commitment or undertaking; or (ii) any representation, statement, promise, commitment, undertaking, right or obligation that may be enforceable, or become subject to an Order directing performance thereof, based on equitable principles or doctrines such as estoppel, reliance, or quasi-contract.

-(f) “**Designated Blockchain**” means at any give time, the version of the digital blockchain ledger commonly known as “[Ethereum]” that at least a majority of nodes running the Designated Client recognize as canonical as of such time.
+(f) “**Designated Blockchain**” means at any give time, the version of the digital blockchain ledger commonly known as “Ethereum” that at least a majority of nodes running the Designated Client recognize as canonical as of such time.
 For the avoidance of doubt, the “Designated Blockchain” does not refer to the digital blockchain ledger commonly known as “Ethereum Classic” or any other blockchain ledgers from which or to which the Designated Blockchain has been “forked” or “split”.

 (g) “**Designated Blockchain Network**” means the Ethereum mainnet (networkID:1, chainID:1), as recognized by the Designated Client.